 Filecoin storage providers commit their hard drive capacity to the Filecoin network, and earn significant block rewards for doing so.
 This translates into real-world profits for storage providers, which incentivizes them to continue committing additional hard disk space to the Filecoin network.
 However, when storage providers are storing data from Filecoin users, their likelihood of winning block rewards goes up by a big factor 一 10x!
 Because NFT.Storage participates in the Filecoin Plus program, all data uploaded through the service is eligible for this 10x reward multiplier.
 This is such a powerful incentive for Filecoin storage providers to store user data that they tend to be willing to offer free storage and retrieval services in order to get this block reward multiple.
 As a result, most storage providers offer free storage and retrieval on Filecoin today and will continue to do so as long as block rewards continue to be a powerful incentive.
 This should be true for a very long time 一 for example, it is still the case that block rewards are powerful incentives for Bitcoin miners today.
 While there is some additional infrastructure cost associated with running the NFT.Storage service, Protocol Labs is committed to maintaining this infrastructure indefinitely as part of our mission to grow the decentralized storage ecosystem and preserve humanity's information for future generations.

-There are no limits enforced by the service, other than the 31GiB upload, limit.
+There are no limits enforced by the service, other than the size limit of 31GiB per individual upload.
 However, if your directory is large or has a lot of files, you might have some difficulty uploading it due to memory issues (especially if you are uploading to the website via your browser or the directory size is larger than your device's memory) or connection issues.
 If this is the case for you, we recommend splitting up your directory into smaller directories.

 Try updating to Node version 14 or later.
 This error can occur because of having an old version of Node.
 We no longer offer support for Node versions prior to v14 (see here).
 With Node v14 or greater, you should be able to use